Boko Haram overruns town, kills 100

 “Actually, in our region, the army is losing the ground,” he said.
 “Residents are very disappointed and have lost hope.
 The situation is so bad that is you see them (insurgents) coming, and the army are running, and the villagers are running either.
 Then who is going to protect us?”

-Boko Haram, based in the north-eastern state of Borno, has intensified its deadly campaign in recent days, targeting several Christian places of worship.
+an extremist group that is located primarily in Northern Nigeria, based in the north-eastern state of Borno, has intensified its deadly campaign in recent days, targeting several Christian places of worship.

 On July 30, at least five churches were razed as militants stormed Kwajaffa, Tashan Alade and other communities in the predominantly Christian Hawul Local Government Area of southern Borno State.
 The attack, carried out with improvised explosive devices and petrol bombs, was the second on the Hawul area in less than a week.?